vuducanh0802/eureka_robot/README.md

 In first image, I used 7x11 nodes compares to 100x100 nodes in the second.
 However, the second approach took about 150 seconds comparing to about 3 seconds of the first one

-However, when we can to few obstacles case, the PRM approach took less nodes and less time to find optimal path than the grid-based approach.
+However, when it is a "few obstacles" case, the PRM approach took less nodes and less time to find optimal path than the grid-based approach.

 ![Few Obstacles](images/few_obstacles.png)

-After finish implementing the PRM model, I continue to post-process the path by taking the midpoints of all valid edges of the optimal path found
+After finish implementing the PRM model, I continued to post-process the path by taking the midpoints of all valid edges of the optimal path found

 ![Post Processing](images/post_processing_result.png)